Skip to Main Content

 OPGs make up 5% of all pediatric central nervous system (CNS) tumors.
 They are most common in young children and children with neurofibromatosis type 1 (NF1).

-Treatment for an OPG depends on the child’s age, vision, NF1 status, and tumor location.
+Treatment for an OPG depends on your child’s age, vision, NF1 status, and tumor location.
 Treatments may include surgery, chemotherapy, radiation therapy, and targeted therapy.
 Treatment is complex because the doctors want to avoid harming vision and endocrine function.
 Doctors may watch patients over time to see how their disease progresses.

 Symptoms of optic pathway glioma